tadamcz/value-of-information/README.md

 2. We draw an estimate `b_i` from `Normal(T_i,sd(B))`.
 3. We can then calculate the decision that would be made with and without access to the signal:
     * _With the signal._ The decision-maker's subjective posterior expected value is `E[T|b_i]`.
 If `E[T|b_i]>bar`, the
-      decision-maker chooses the uncertain option, otherwise they choose the certain option.
+      decision-maker chooses the object of study, otherwise they choose the bar.
-    * _Without the signal._ If `E[T]>bar`, the decision-maker chooses the uncertain option, otherwise they choose the certain option.
+    * _Without the signal._ If `E[T]>bar`, the decision-maker chooses the object of study, otherwise they choose the bar.
 5. We calculate the decision-maker's payoffs with and without access to the signal.
-If choosing the uncertain option, they get a payoff of `T_i`; the payoff for the certain option is `bar`.
+If choosing the object of study, they get a payoff of `T_i`; the payoff for the bar is `bar`.

 In this implementation, we take that expectation according to the decision maker's prior `P(T)` (this is because `T_i`s are drawn from `P(T)` in step 1).
 In a subjective bayesian sense, this means that we compute the expected VOI by the